As a restaurant manager, you're probably aware of the huge potential in Facebook ads.

 3. How do you approach making creative?

-Effectiveness of Facebook ads is highly dependant on the quality of your creative.
-This is because click-through-rate (CTR) in large part determines the cost of running ads, so ask who will be creating the ads and what the creative team looks like at the agency.
+The effectiveness of Facebook ads is highly dependant on the quality of your creativity.
+This is because click-through rate (CTR) in large part determines the cost of running ads, so ask who will be creating the ads and what the creative team looks like at the agency.

-Success with Facebook ads is also impacted by testing different creatives so ask how the company runs testing programs and their process for optimising creatives.
+Success with Facebook ads is also impacted by testing different creatives so ask how the company runs testing programs and their process for optimizing creatives.

 4. Is the pricing simple and month-to-month?